CSU Policy: Sponsored Projects Accounts Receivable

 Timeline for Receivables:

 SP research administrators will be contacting PIs and/or sponsors to attempt to resolve problems when they first occur.
-If non-payment continues, PIs and other interested parties will be contacted as shown on this time schedule:
+If non-payment continues, PIs and other interested parties will be contacted based on the time schedule incorporated in the process documentation.

 Any accounts that remain in a past due status longer than 180 days are those which the University is unlikely to collect.
-At that time SP will transfer uncollected receivable amounts to a College account through a KFS action.
+At that time SP will communicate with the fiscal officer to determine the next steps.
+Possible steps could include issuing a stop work order, transferring Receivable to central Accounts Receivable Operations (ARO) or transfer uncollected Receivable amounts to a college account.

-Business and Financial Services will, with direction from the College and Sponsored Programs, attempt collection of the uncollected obligations through in-house collection efforts, State of Colorado Central Collection Services or third party collectors.
-Departments will be responsible to ensure that any outstanding balances are fully reserved against.
+ARO, within the Business and Financial Services Department, will, with direction from the college and Sponsored Programs, attempt collection of the uncollected obligations through in-house collection efforts, or third-party collectors.
+Departments who choose to manage their own Receivable (not transfer to ARO) will be responsible for ensuring that any outstanding balances are fully reserved against by fiscal year end.

 COMPLIANCE WITH THIS POLICY